 Lee Ufan

 Lives and works in Kamakura (Japan) and Paris (France).

 “If a bell is struck, the sound reverberates into the distance.
-Similarly, if a point filled with mental energy is painted on canvas; it sends vibrations into the surrounding unpainted space… A work of art is a site where places of making and not making, painting and not painting, are linked so that they reverberate with each other”.
+Similarly, if a point filled with mental energy is painted on canvas; it sends vibrations into the surrounding unpainted space… A work of art is a site where places of making and not making, painting and not painting, are linked so that they reverberate with each other.” – Lee Ufan

-Since his early Mono-ha period, Lee has restricted his choice of sculptural materials to steel plates and stones, focusing on their precise conceptual and spatial juxtaposition.
-The steel plate—hard, heavy, solid—is made to build things in the modern world; the stone, in its natural as-is state, “belongs to an unknown world” beyond the self and outside modernity, evoking “the other” or “externality.”
+Since his early Mono-ha period, Lee Ufan has limited his choice of sculptural materials to steel plates and stones, emphasizing their precise conceptual and spatial juxtaposition.
+The heavy and solid steel plates, commonly used in modern construction, are juxtaposed with natural stones, which “belong to an unknown outer world” beyond artificial shapes and modernity.

+Lee Ufan